 Many hipsters believe that all cars, even hybrids, are the worst thing to happen to the world.
 Cars are pollution-spewing earth-killers, so hipsters avoid them at all costs.
 Instead, they ride bicycles, preferably fixed-gear bikes, everywhere they go.
 To the market, to indie concerts in the park, to hipster hangouts at Starbucks.

 They Reject Consumerism

 Unless it’s an Apple product, hipsters don’t care about the coolest, newest, “it” thing.
 If it doesn’t support the environment, the local mom and pop, an obscure indie band, or the craft sellers down the road, it doesn’t matter.

 Oh, the processing, extra packaging, damage to the environment, blow to the local economy.
 Should I go on?

 If it can’t be found growing in a field within a 20-mile radius, chances are, a hipster won’t buy it.
 Yes, it may seem like it’s more expensive to buy local, organic, free-range, cruelty-free food, but there’s a trade-off.
 Instead of dropping a few hundred dollars at a chain superstore, hipsters only spend cash at farmer’s markets on stuff they’ll consume shortly.
 If they can’t fit it in their bicycle basket or green bag, they don’t buy it.

 They’re all Vegan

 Maybe not all of them, but hipsters are often some form of vegan/vegetarian.
 Nix meat, eggs and dairy products from your grocery list and you’re likely to save loads.
-Make it your life’s purpose to avoid some other specific item like artificial sweeteners, soda, or other unhealthy foods, and you’ll fit into those skinny jeans just fine.
-Better yet, just start growing your own food.
+Make it your life’s purpose to avoid some other specific items like artificial sweeteners, soda, or other unhealthy foods, and you’ll fit into those skinny jeans just fine.
+Better yet, start growing your food.

 They Have Hobbies